 - Edge- and substrate-based effects for watercolor stylization

-It proposes a direct stylization framework for Expressive Rendering, another common term for Non-photorealistic Rendering, directly in the Maya viewport.
+It proposes a direct stylization framework for Expressive Rendering, another common term for Non-Photorealistic Rendering (NPR), directly in the Maya viewport.
 This makes the system instantly familiar to artists accustomed to the software.
 The backend is developed using C++ and HLSL/GLSL, whereas the frontend is being handled through Python and MEL.

 - Direct 3D stylization pipeline with real-time feedback in the Maya viewport

 - Thoroughly documented code to ease implementation of different styles

 - Tool palette to art-direct stylizations with multiple levels of control